'Slow' roll-out of median barrier despite reducing head-on deaths by half

 The family are convinced their daughter's death - and others on the same stretch of road - would have been prevented if there was a median barrier.

-The coroner's report backed that view, and recommended a median barrier be installed along the stretch of road, but Mr Barnett said what followed was a four and a half year fight with the local council and the Transport Agency to get the project off the ground.
+The Coroner's report backed that view, and recommended a median barrier be installed along the stretch of road, but Barnett said what followed was a four and a half year fight with the local council and the New Zealand Transport Agency to get the project off the ground.

 "The length of time that things took was frustrating.
 We'd go down to Wellington to see mum and all the rest of it and there was nothing done.